 The whole thing was broadcast to the nation’s people, who watched in horror at the harm to the ocean and the shoreline.
 And thus Earth Day was born.
 On April 22 of the following year, 20 million Americans focused on environmental issues for a single day, inspired by the devastation off the coast of Santa Barbara.
 Now more than 1 billion people participate from countries around the world.

-We must also try to reduce our own impacts on the ocean and the atmosphere any small way we can.
-It will mean learning new personal habits, such as using less plastic and cutting down on energy use, and working collectively as nations and as a species to keep our spaceship Earth clean and healthy.
+In addition to reducing our use of energy, we must reduce our other impacts on the ocean and the atmosphere any small way we can.
+It will mean learning new personal habits, such as using less plastic, volunteering to plant trees or clean up outdoor areas, and working collectively as communities, nations and as a species to keep our spaceship Earth clean and healthy.

 And don’t forget to talk about the ocean today, and tell your friends the origin story of Earth Day: just like life, it came from the sea.